-The National Institutes of Health (NIH) Office of Dietary Supplements (ODS) note that one serving of fortified breakfast cereal provides 1.5 milligrams (mg) of thiamin, which is more than 100 percent of the daily recommended amount.
+The National Institutes of Health (NIH) Office of Dietary Supplements (ODS) note that one serving of fortified breakfast cereal provides

 One slice of whole wheat bread contains 0.1 mg, or 7 percent of the daily requirement.
 Cheese, chicken, and apples contain no thiamin.

 Humans need a continuous supply of vitamin B1, because it is not stored in the body.
 It should be part of the daily diet.

 Vitamin B1, or thiamin, helps prevent complications in the nervous system, brain, muscles, heart, stomach, and intestines.
 It is also involved in the flow of electrolytes into and out of muscle and nerve cells.

 It helps prevent diseases such as beriberi, which involves disorders of the heart, nerves, and digestive system.

 Patients who may receive thiamin to treat low levels of vitamin B1 include those with peripheral neuritis, which is an inflammation of the nerves outside the brain, or pellagra.

 Some athletes use thiamin to help improve their performance.
 It is not a prohibited substances for athletes in the U.S.

 Other conditions in which thiamin supplements may help include: